Kakamotobi/Learned/Computer Network/Network-Protocols.md

 - _These protocols are the first protocol that a client and server establish before actually transmitting data._
 ### Transmission Control Protocol(TCP)
 - **TCP is a connection-oriented protocol that first establishes a reliable virtual-circuit connection between two applications before starting data transmission.**
-  - i.e. end-to-end connection.
-- In TCP, data is sent as a stream of bytes, where they are received in the order that they were sent in.
 - TCP is useful for web browsing, email, file transfer, etc.
+#### Characteristics
+- **Guaranteed Delivery**
+  - Since TCP is connection-oriented, application-layer messages are guaranteed to be delivered to the desintation.
+- **Order of Data Arrival**
+  - Data is received in the order that they were sent in.
+- **Flow Control**
+  - Sender/receiver speed matching.
+- **Congestion Control**
+  - TCP breaks long messages into shorter segments and provides a congestion-control mechanism.
+  - A source throttles its transmission rate when the network is congested.
 #### TCP 3-Way Handshake
 - TCP: before anything, the client and server first "discuss" the parameters of the connection.
 - This is done through the use of three messages: SYN, SYN + ACK, ACK.